When to buy gold or silver is a question that can have multiple meanings.

 The chart of gold in NZ Dollars below, shows that you’ll also want to buy this year and not wait for next year.

 Also keep an eye out for sharp drops in the price of gold and silver over the low volume Christmas and New Year holidays.
-In 7 or the last 8 years we have seen the price fall sharply around this time (see the green ellipses).
-Also making it a good time to buy gold and silver near the end of the year.
+In 8 of the last 10 years we have seen the gold price fall sharply around this time (see the green ellipses).
+Therefore also making it a good time to buy gold and silver near the end of the calendar year.
+Will 2019 prove to be the same?

 So once you make the decision that now is a good time to buy gold and silver, the next question may also be when to buy gold or when to buy silver instead?